-The performance of overhead line insulation in DC differs from AC mostly because of the ionization of airborne particles resulting from the unidirectional electric field.
-Contamination levels in DC are therefore typically more severe than for AC, given the same service environment.
-Both CIGRE and IEC have published technical guides and mathematical models to handle this situation at the insulation design phase for a new DC line.
+The performance of overhead line insulation in DC differs from AC due to ionization of airborne particles resulting from the unidirectional electric field.
+Contamination level, given the same service environment, is therefore more severe than for AC and CIGRE and IEC have published guides and models to reflect this when designing insulation for a DC line.

-This edited 2017 contribution to INMR by J.M.
-George, E. Brocard, D. Lepley and F. Virlogeux of the Sediver Research Center in France compared insulation levels defined by these models with actual field observations as well as laboratory test results.
-The differences pointed out suggest a need to re-evaluate these models that, otherwise, might lead to string lengths being over-dimensioned under a ‘pessimistic’ approach.
+This edited 2017 contribution to INMR by researchers at Sediver in France compared insulation levels defined by these models with actual field observations as well as results from laboratory testing.

-The difference between the USCD and the RUSC in this example is 20% and, if anything, is likely conservative given the low currents measured during this test.
-It is therefore possible that the model is not adequate to accurately describe performance of a DC string under pollution.
-If such a line were to be designed based on results based from the model’s calculation method, string over design could generate unnecessary added cost.
+The difference between the USCD and the RUSC in this example is 20% and, if anything, is likely conservative given the low currents measured during the test.
+Here, the model does not describe observed pollution performance of the DC string.
+If such a line were to be designed solely based on the theoretical calculation, strings would probably be ‘overdesigned’ and generate unnecessary added cost.

 Field Performance & Laboratory Testing

-Another example comes from Brazil and the 600 kV DC Itaipu bipoles in Brazil, where actual USCD is 28.5 mm/kV.
-Several strings were removed from Bipole 2 for evaluation.
-Pollution levels here are classified as ‘heavy’ due to the agricultural and industrial pollution near São Paolo (see Fig. 5).
-It is interesting to note the CUR ratios in Fig. 6.
-While the utility’s Maintenance Department stated that there were no line interruptions related to pollution problems in the region, the theoretical model predicts intense flashovers unless strings are re-designed with at least USCD= 47mm/kV.
-In this case, it could be argued that the CUR level is outside the classical range considered in design of the model (i.e. the typical range of CUR in the model is CUR <10), yet this again demonstrates the limits and inaccuracies of the mathematical approach can once again be called into question.
+A similar example involved the 600 kV DC Itaipu bipoles in Brazil, where actual USCD is 28.5 mm/kV.
+Several strings were removed from bipole 2 for evaluation.
+Pollution levels here are classified as ‘heavy’ due to agriculture and industry near São Paolo (see summary in Fig. 6).
+It is also interesting to note the CUR ratios shown in Fig. 7.
+While the Maintenance Department of this line’s operator assured that there were no line interruptions related to local pollution, the theoretical model predicts intense flashovers unless the strings are redesigned with at least USCD=47 mm/kV.
+While in this particular case CUR level is outside the typical range considered in the model (i.e. CUR<10), the limits and acuracies of the mathematical approach can once again be called into question.

 Mitigation of Severe Pollution